Numbness In Toes

-If you’re dealing with numbness in your toes, it can really get you down.
-It may make it difficult to stay active, cause you to trip and fall, or even make it painful to just walk around.
+If you’re dealing with numbness in your toes, it can get you down.
+It may make it challenging to stay active, cause you to trip and fall, or even make it painful to walk around.

-If foot pain or numbness makes you change the way you walk, it can cause issues like knee pain or back pain.
+If foot pain or numbness makes you change how you walk, it can cause knee or back pain issues.
 In addition, the loss of feeling can result in foot injuries you might not be aware of.

 Toe numbness describes the loss of feeling in your toes, but it can also involve some related symptoms such as: